ash-norsidi/ash-norsidi/README.md

 │  \       / |  |    |  |  \        / |   | |  |    |  |  \       /   \       / |  |  \    /             │
 │   `'-..-'  '--'    '--'   `'-...-'  '---' '--'    '--'   `'-..-'     `'-..-'  ''-'   `'-'              │
 │                                                                                                        │
-│   Full Stack Developer & Problem Solver                                     ⚙️💡😺🧠🧩🎵💫🌀✨     │
+│   Full‑Stack with Flair: Code.
+Connect Dots.
+Craft Beautiful Things.      ⚙️💡😺🧠🧩🎵💫🌀✨       │
 │                                                                                                        |
 |   Being a Software Engineer is a lot like stumbling around in a dark                                  │
 │   room, hoping you don't stub your toe on an end table or step on a LEGO                              │ │   piece.
+After over 8 years of diving headfirst into prototypes and PoCs                              |
+|   —stubbing toes and shipping features in equal measure—I've learnt to navigate                       │
-After over 8 years of stumbling, I've learned to navigate those                              │ │   dark rooms pretty well and get things done.                                                                             │ │                                                                                                       │ │                                ⚙️💡😺🧠🧩🎵💫🌀✨                                                 │ │                                                                                                       │
+│   those dark rooms pretty well.                                                                       │ │                                                                                                       │
+│                                ⚙️💡😺🧠🧩🎵💫🌀✨                                                 │
+│                                                                                                       │